concourse/registry-image-resource/README.md

     The Client ID of a User-Assigned Managed Identity to use for ACR authentication.
 Only applicable when <code>azure_acr</code> is
     <code>true</code>.
 When omitted, System-Assigned Managed Identity is used.
-    For Workload Identity, this overrides the <code>AZURE_CLIENT_ID</code>
-    environment variable injected by the AKS webhook.
     </td>
   </tr>
   <tr>